All Products

 !

-After you complete the configuration, the customer gateway device can establish private IPsec-VPN connections to Alibaba Cloud.
-However, BGP peers are not created.
+After you complete the configuration, the customer gateway device can establish private IPsec-VPN connections with Alibaba Cloud, but the BGP peers are not yet established.
 You can check the connection status on the details page of the IPsec-VPN connection.
-If private IPsec-VPN connections are not created, troubleshoot accordingly.
-For more information, see Self-service diagnostics for IPsec-VPN connections. 仅IPsec-VPN
+If the private IPsec-VPN connections are not established, you must troubleshoot the issue.
+For more information, see Self-service diagnostics for IPsec-VPN connections.
+IPsec-VPN only

-1. Add BGP routing configurations on the customer gateway device.
+1. Add BGP routing configurations on the on-premises gateway device.

 #Configure prefix-list and route-map.